-Coherus BioSciences, Inc. (the "Company" or "Coherus") was incorporated in the state of Delaware as BioGenerics, Inc. in September 2010 and changed its name to Coherus BioSciences, Inc. in April 2012.
-The Company is a late-stage clinical biologics platform company focused on the global biosimilar market.
-The Company's headquarters and laboratory are located in Redwood City, California and in Camarillo, California, respectively.
+Coherus BioSciences, Inc. (the "Company", "Coherus", "we", "our" or "us") was incorporated in the state of Delaware as BioGenerics, Inc. in September 2010 and changed its name to Coherus BioSciences, Inc. in April 2012.
+The Company is a late-stage clinical biologics platform company, focused on the global biosimilar market.
+The Company's headquarters and laboratories are located in Redwood City, California and in Camarillo, California, respectively.
 The Company operates in one segment.